aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Align.md

 ### Party's forcemove

 Then, the player entities are setup for the forcemove.
 Their forcejump are set to true except for the lead and backsprite to false.
 The forcemove is then setup so that each player entity will move at the desired position determined via `direction` (multiplied by the offset) * 1.3 * index  where the index is the order of the player entities starting from 0 and offset is the float form of `offsetorflipback` or its default value.
 This essentially will move the party so they are 1.3 apart at the position which is the `direction` combined with the offset.
 This is all done without speed multiplier or consideration of the y position.
-The animation state during the move is `1` and `0` when done.
+The animation state during the move are the default Walk and Idle when done.
 After the move, the player entities will face towards the caller.
 Finally, the collisions the ccol of the player entities with the ccol of the caller are disabled.

 ### Chompy's forcemove